Search element - Quick search bar

 group of babies

-Growth standards are used to help check that babies are growing well.
-Your baby's weight can be plotted against a weight-for-age growth chart, which shows how their weight should change over time.
+Growth charts are used to help check that babies are growing well.
+Potting your baby's measurements on a chart allows you to see how they change over time.

-Your baby's healthcare provider will most likely measure their length and the size of their head when they weigh your baby.
-They will use charts similar to the ones for weight to record and assess these measurements.
+Your baby’s health record book has charts to record all of these.
+Your baby's healthcare provider will most likely measure their length and the size of their head each time they weigh your baby.
 This will give you a good idea about your baby's overall growth.

 Growth charts can be difficult to read and understand.
 Many people misinterpret what they see on the charts.
 It is the pattern of growth over time that is important, not the growth from week to week.